By Patrick and Amalia, Two Dustry Lenses.

-From there, take the road up to the Coromandel Peninsula.
+From there, take the road north up the Coromandel Peninsula.
 On the way you will pass through several small towns where you can find a spot for a quick bite to eat or a longer sit-down meal.

 To catch the sunset at Cathedral Cove, you will need to arrive with plenty of time to spare.
 The walk (up and) down to the beach stretches along the clifftops and surrounding countryside before winding down a set of stairs to the coast.
 A round trip without any stops will take you about 90 minutes, but you will want to stop and photograph along the way.
 The large arch is the main attraction, but be sure to walk through to the other side as the beach beyond features stunning rock formations.
 If the sky is clear, stick around for star trails or head into town and check out the Pour House for dinner and a drink.